 For a description of the expected impact of recent accounting pronouncements, see "Note 2.
-Summary of significant accounting policies" in the "Notes to Unaudited Condensed Consolidated Financial Statements" contained in Part I, Item 1 of this report.
+Summary of significant accounting policies" in the "Notes to Unaudited Condensed Consolidated Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.